 tripeptide composition.
 After which a proposed cascade linear discriminant analysis (Cascade

 as a feature importance criterion.
-Finally, support vector machine (SVM) is used as the classifier to
+Finally, Support Vector Machine (SVM) is used as the classifier

 Results: The proposed method achieved an accuracy of 91.34% with sensitivity of 89.89%, specificity

 of 92.48% and an 0.8318 Mathew’s correlation coefficient based on only 13 fusion features